MaksimGSRB/Savorapoll/README.md

 * NameCheap only used for the purchase of the domain
   * thus/i.e. DigitalOcean was used to host the DNS server

-Record should should the following DNS record
+DNS Record should match the image below

 ![image](https://github.com/user-attachments/assets/c533a8fd-3218-4746-91a5-17b5d87d1d16)